daattali/beautiful-jekyll/_drafts/website-readme-status.txt

 layout: page
 ---

-### Adding Google Analytics to track page views

-Beautiful Jekyll lets you easily add Google Analytics to all your pages.
-This will let you track all sorts of information about visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
-To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `google_analytics` parameter in `_config.yml`.

 ### Sharing blog posts on social media

 By default, all blog posts will have buttons at the bottom of the post to allow people to share the current page on Twitter/Facebook/LinkedIn.
 You can choose to enable/disable specific social media websites in the `_config.yml` file.
 You can also turn off the social media buttons on specific blog posts using `social-share: false` in the YAML front matter.